New Georgetown Costco opening in June

 The 158,000 square foot store is expected to bring 235 new jobs and bring the city more than $11 million over 10 years, according to plans presented to the Georgetown City Council in 2019.

-The City said the store is expected to help increase spending within the City of Georgetown, instead of residents going elsewhere to shop.
+The City of Georgetown said the store is expected to help increase spending within Georgetown, instead of residents going elsewhere to shop.

 RELATED: